 Step 4: Tool the surface smooth with a trowel or spatula.
-If you used masking tape to protect the surrounding wood be sure to remove it as soon as you are finished tooling and make sure that you have not left any lip on the top edge of the sealant that may catch water.
-If you have, tool it smooth.
+If you used masking tape to protect the surrounding wood, remove it as soon as you are finished tooling.
+Also, make sure that you have not left any lip on the top edge of the sealant that may catch water.